Share this article

-For the past year, Adriana has learned how vital flexibility is at Amazon.
+For the past year, Adriana has learned how vital flexibility is for a career at Amazon.

 “Once you get into Amazon, you can grow.
 If you want to change your position and promote yourself regularly, it’s such a large company that internal doors are infinite,” she said.
 “It’s great for people who want to grow.
 If you don’t like constant change, it’s not a good fit.”

 For a go-getter like Adriana, Amazon presents all the challenges and opportunities she desires.
 If you’re unsure of what you want, that’s where an MBA helps.

 EDHEC’s Career Services team works hard to launch CareerSMART to Global MBA students each year.
 This curated week is designed to prepare students for today’s job market through company presentations, networking events, coaching sessions, alumni chats, and more.